mbaraa/rex/README.md

 1. You can use the latest binary release in the [releases](https://github.com/mbaraa/rex/releases)
 2. Or if that doesn't work, compile it yourself using
     - `go build -ldflags="-w -s"`
-3. Set the environmetal variables as showm in the `.env.example`
+3. Set the environmental variables as showm in the `.env.example`
-    - Either use flags when running the server, or set the environmetal variable manually.
+    - Either use flags when running the server, or set the environmental variable manually.
-    - Values' are taken from flags, if it doesn't exist it uses the corresponding environmetal variable.
+    - Values' are taken from flags, if it doesn't exist it uses the corresponding environmental variable.

 | Flag              | Env var               | Description                                                           |
 | ----------------- | --------------------- | --------------------------------------------------------------------- |